-Gerri has served on several government and corporate boards including Telus Corporation, BC Telecom, and Ballard Power, as well as Canada’s Information Highway Advisory Council and the National Broadband Taskforce.
-In addition to being a member of the Toronto Montreal Stock Exchange Board of Directors (TMX), she is currently a director of the Vancouver Airport Authority (YVR) and serves as a Senior Innovation Strategist at Telefonica’s Advanced Multimedia Research Lab in Barcelona, Spain.
+Gerri has served on several government and corporate boards, including Telus Corporation, BC Telecom, and Ballard Power, as well as Canada’s Information Highway Advisory Council and the National Broadband Taskforce.
+In addition to being a member of the Toronto Montreal Stock Exchange Board of Directors (TMX), she is currently a director of the Vancouver Airport Authority (YVR) and serves as a senior innovation strategist at Telefonica’s Advanced Multimedia Research Lab in Barcelona, Spain.

 Gerri is the recipient of many awards in business, entrepreneurship, and technology innovation, including the YWCA Woman of Distinction award, the Canadian Women in Communications Woman of the Year award, the Canadian Women in New Media Pioneer award, the Influential Woman in Business award, and the Sarah Kirke Award for the most outstanding Canadian woman in high tech.
 In 2005, she was honored with the Canadian Consumer Choice Award for Business Woman of the Year.
 In 2008, she received the Canadian Public Policy Forum Testimonial Award for her outstanding contribution to the quality of public policy and public management in Canada.
-She was ranked in both 2016 and 2017 to the “Vancouver Power 50,” an annual list of the most powerful people in the city.
-She was also named one of the top Women of Influence in 2017 by BC Business Magazine and one of the top 150 Women in Canada.
+She also was ranked in both 2016 and 2017 to the “Vancouver Power 50,” an annual list of the most powerful people in the city and was named one of the top Women of Influence in 2017 by BC Business Magazine and one of the top 150 Women in Canada.